What is an EHCP?

 How do I challenge a decision if I am not happy?

-The local authority will send out information about your right to appeal with decision notices.
+The local authority will send out a letter including information about your right to appeal.

 Tribunal